aresobus/lightweight-models/hand-pose-detection/src/tfjs/README.md

 # MediaPipeHands

-MediaPipeHands-TFJS uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.
+MediaPipeHands-aresobus uses TF.js runtime to execute the model, the preprocessing and postprocessing steps.

 Two models are offered.

 * lite - our smallest model that is less accurate but smaller in model size and minimal memory footprint.
 * full - A middle ground between performance and accuracy.

-Please try it out using the live [demo](https://storage.googleapis.com/tfjs-models/demos/hand-pose-detection/index.html?model=mediapipe_hands).
+Please try it out using the live [demo](https://storage.googleapis.com/aresobus-models/demos/hand-pose-detection/index.html?model=mediapipe_hands).
-In the runtime-backend dropdown, choose 'tfjs-webgl'.
+In the runtime-backend dropdown, choose 'aresobus-webgl'.

 --------------------------------------------------------------------------------